Getting To Know God

 Our growing awareness of the Spirit Within relies on our intellectual capacity to know God—it is a consciousness of divinity that unfolds on increasingly progressive levels of realization.
 Anyone of average mind has the capacity for God consciousness.
 It is only our individual depth of understanding or comprehension that varies.

 As an illustration, a swaddling infant may be completely unaware she is enclosed in a crib or in a room but, as she grows, she begins to recognize the crib and the room as separate entities and, as she begins to move around, she notices other rooms, each one with a specific purpose, such as one for sleeping, one for eating, and another for entertainment.
-Later, she realizes that all the rooms form a part of her house and are contained within the house.
+Later, she realizes that all the rooms are part of her house and are contained within it.
 And later still, as she experiences life outside the house, she sees that her house is only one house on a street with many houses.

 But she also becomes aware, perhaps unconsciously, that the house is more than just a house.
 It is also a home that carries meaning, a place where she learns to appreciate different values, a dwelling where she learns duty and loyalty to family, and a community where she learns about social interactions and greater morality.
 In other words, the house connotes meaning and value in both the intellectual and spiritual states of her consciousness.